gbmhunter/blog/content/pages/electronics/general/altium/altium-automatic-bom-generation-macros/_index.md

 When you load up the BOM settings window (right-click the BOM row in the outjob and click _Configure_.

-{{< figure src="/images/2012/07/altium-selecting-bom-configure-in-outjob.png" width="449px" caption="Getting to the BOM configuration window from an Outjob in Altium." caption-position="bottom" >}}
+{{< figure src="/images/2012/07/altium-selecting-bom-configure-in-outjob.png" width="449px" caption="Getting to the BOM configuration window from an Outjob in Altium."  >}}

 ...there is an option to provide an Excel template file.

-{{< figure src="/images/2012/07/altium-bom-configure-excel-template-field.png" width="459px" caption="The field in the BOM configuration window that allows you to specify a Excel template file." caption-position="bottom" >}}
+{{< figure src="/images/2012/07/altium-bom-configure-excel-template-field.png" width="459px" caption="The field in the BOM configuration window that allows you to specify a Excel template file."  >}}

 # To Download